 If you are applying for the BSc Mathematics with a Modern Language, we will ask for a language qualification in the required language as part of your offer.

 We do not include General Studies in any offer.
-In place of the third A-level, we will normally accept a Pass in the core of the Welsh Baccalaureate or (exceptionally) two AS-levels with grades AB or better.
+In place of the third A-level, we will normally accept a grade A in the Welsh Baccalaureate.

 You must obtain grade A in Advanced Highers in Mathematics.
 In addition, we will typically ask for grade A in each of two other Advanced Highers, or grades AAAA in four Highers, or some equivalent combination of Advanced Highers and Highers with top grades.

 For G1R9, you will need (as part of the above) the required language at grade A in Advanced Highers.